anthonydwan/Kaggle-Tabular_Playground_Series_Jan_2021/README.md

 After adding 2nd order feature, used Gaussian Rank Transformation on all features (since features with normal distrbution helps non-tree models).
 Then, using kerastuner (Hyperband) to tune a NN with 2 to 20 layers (relu Dense layers and dropout regularisation).
 The model did not perform well at ~0.707

+*Note - Adversial Validation was performed, train data is good representation of test data (AUC 0.5)*

 Attempt 4:

 Back to CB/LGBT/XGB, kept 2nd order terms, using optuna to tune all three models.